m9ciek/ToDoDragAndDrop/README.md

 JavaScript + HTML + CSS

-Simple app, which allows user to set up a classic TODO list and save it to a file.
+Simple app that allows user to set up a classic TODO list and save it to a file.